GoogleChromeLabs/benchmark-workloads/packages/tools/benchmark-connector/README.md

 # benchmark-connector

 The benchmark-connector enables communication between the benchmark and a workload via the `post-message` api.
-Each workload that wants to opt in, needs the `benchmark-connector.min.js` file added to its html pages.
+Each workload that wants to opt in needs the `benchmark-connector.min.js` file added to its html pages.

 A `prepare` file is available, that can copy the benchmark-connector.min.js file from the node-modules folder to the appropriate directory of the workload.
 This is typically the `public`, `dist` or the `root` folder and is customizable through the `HOST` environment variable of the npm script.
 During the prepare process, two global variables get set and added to the benchmark-connector.min file: